 DP releases the request details in its DPM (software provided by NSDL to the DP) and sends the request form to the Issuer/ Registrar and Share Transfer Agent.

-While filling up the details, if it is found that the client’s account lacks enough balance, the request will not be accepted by D.P. and the same will be intimated to the client.
+While filling in the details, if it is found that the client’s account lacks sufficient balance, D.P. will not accept the request, and the client will be notified accordingly.

 Issuance of RRN:

-If the client’s account has sufficient balance, the DP will forward the request in the DPM and the DPM will issue a Rematerialisation Request Number (RRN), to fill in the space provided in the rematerialisation request form.
+If the client’s account has a sufficient balance, the DP will forward the request in the DPM and the DPM will issue a Rematerialisation Request Number (RRN) to fill in the space provided in the rematerialisation request form.

 Verification of RRN Details: